Santería: Practices

 Santería is a practice-oriented religion; ritual correctness is considered more important than belief.
 It has an elaborate system of ritual, with its rites termed ceremonias (ceremonies).
 Most of its activities revolve around the oricha, focusing on solving the problems of everyday life.
-Practitioners usually use the term "work" in reference to ritual activity; thus "working ocha" describes its rites.
+Practitioners usually use the term trabajo (work) in reference to ritual activity; thus "working ocha" describes its rites.

 Santería is an initiatory religion, one which is organized around a structured hierarchy.
 An ethos of secrecy pervades many of its practices, with initiates often refusing to discuss certain topics with non-initiates.
 For this reason, Mason described Santería as a secret society.
 For ritual purposes, the Lucumí language is often used.
 Sometimes referred to as la lengua de los orichas ("the language of the oricha"), it is regarded as a divine language through which practitioners can contact the deities.
 Although some practitioners are uncomfortable using it, most initiates know tens or hundreds of Lucumí words and phrases.
 Most Cubans do not understand the Lucumí language, barring a few words that have filtered into Cuban Spanish.
 Lucumí derives from the Yoruba language, although it has become "increasingly fragmented and unintelligible" since the 19th century.
 As Yoruba transitioned into Lucumí, the Yoruba pronunciations of many words were forgotten, and in the early 21st century some practitioners have studied the Yoruba language to better understand the original meaning of Lucumí words.